 When you notice that working on location of the client is done more and more in our business you can assess what this means for Elements from all perspectives (organisational, financial, people) and take appropriate action.

 You notice that cross-platform technologies become more popular, you bring it to Elements and encourage the team to incorporate it in our way of working.
+2) Translates vision and mission in practical examples and helps people to see how they can incorporate them in their everyday work.

 You create a way to keep the vision and values alive, such as a monthly presentation from an employee in All Hands.
 3) Is aware of the market and sees business opportunities.